executors/executors/explanatory.md

 A similar argument holds for application library interfaces that consume executors directly in order to create execution agents one by one.
-For example, consider an library function that executes some long-running task.
+For example, consider a library function that executes some long-running task.
 To avoid requiring clients to wait for its completion, this function immediately returns a future object corresponding to its completion: